greenonline/TinyTextAdventure_in_ZIL/README.md

 ### Makefile

-This installs, or removes, *all* of the required ZILF and ZAPF files to `/usr/local/bin`:
+This makefile installs, or removes, *all* of the required ZILF and ZAPF files to `/usr/local/bin`.
+It can also install `dotnet` in your home directory, `~/`:

 ```none